TheFungineer/khcoder/README.md

 In concordance with GPLv2:

-Simon R.-Girard and David-O. Mercier hereby disclaims all copyright interest in the program
+Simon R.-Girard and David-O. Mercier hereby disclaim all copyright interest in the program

 KH Coder written by Prof. Koichi Higuchi from the Ritsumeikan University in Kyoto.